larryhastings/appeal/README.md

 p.main()
 ```

-This is the first time you're seeing the `Processor`
+This is also the first time you're seeing the `Processor`
 object.
 All the runtime information for processing
 a command-line lives in the `Processor` object; in
 fact, `Appeal.main` and `Appeal.process` are both
-thin wrappers over the equivalent methods on the
+thin wrappers over their equivalent methods on the
 `Processor` object.
 Moving all the runtime information
 into the `Processor` object lets you process multiple
 command-lines with the same Appeal object, even
 simultaneously!

-Under the covers, the `command_method` decorator
+Under the covers, `CommandMethodPreparer` wraps the method
-wraps the method with a `functools.partial` object,
+with a `functools.partial` object, passing in a placeholder
-passing in a placeholder object for the `self` parameter.
+object for the `self` parameter.
+Then `command_method.bind()`
-Then `command_method.bind()` replaces the placeholder for
+replaces the placeholder for the real instance.
+For maximum
-the real instance.
-For maximum compatibility, it actually
+compatibility, it actually uses `getattr()` to bind the
-uses `getattr()` to bind the instance to the method.
+instance to the method.

 ## Writing Help